Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Have your coolant system inspected if you suspect contamination

 By being aware of these common signs and symptoms of a coolant smell in your vehicle, you can take proactive steps to address any issues before they escalate.
-Regular maintenance and prompt attention to any unusual smells or leaks can help ensure the longevity and performance of your vehicle.
+Regular maintenance and prompt attention to any unusual smells or can help ensure the longevity and performance of your vehicle.
 Remember, it’s always better to be safe than sorry when it comes to your car’s health and safety.